Bikes can be adapted to better suit you.

 - Oval chainrings are more expensive than round ones.
 They come in various configurations.
-Please seek advice if you are thinking of trying these [where from?]
+Please seek advice from a good bike shop if you are thinking of trying these.

 - For legal and safety reasons there must be an independent brake on each wheel, so a back-pedal brake may be the best solution.

 - Riders may also use a tandem or companion cycle where somebody else controls braking and steering.